davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

   - [Linux Command Cheatsheet](https://www.guru99.com/linux-commands-cheat-sheet.html)
   - [The Linux command line for beginners](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview)

-#### Setting up Git
+#### Setting up Git and Github

 To download and submit your homework assignments for this class, you'll need to get connected to github and configure it all to work with this server.
 Follow these steps.

-1. From your browser, go to [github.com](https://github.com).
-If you don't already have an account, go ahead and create one now, and log in.
+1. Open your browser, and go to [github.com](https://github.com).
+If you don't already have an account,  create one now.

 2. Navigate to [https://github.com/settings/tokens](https://github.com/settings/tokens) to create a new "personal access token."
 You can also get there via `Settings > Developer Settings`.

 3. Click to generate new a (classic) token.
-On the next screen, give your new token a good note, like "For OS" or "CS 475" so you know what it is later.
-Assign it an expiration period that will take you to the end of the course, or, you could just give it no expiration and delete the token later (not recommended).
+On the next screen, give your new token a good *note*, like "For OS assignments" or "CS 475" so you know what it is later.
+Assign it an expiration period that will take you to the end of the course, and it may be easier to just give it no expiration.

-4. Below, select `repo`, `admin:org`, and `admin:public_key`.
+4. Below that, select the boxes: `repo`, `admin:org`, and `admin:public_key`.

 5. Click the `Generate token` button on the bottom of the page, and take note (save) the token in a secure place.
 Don't share it.
 Treat this like your password.